Visits to St. Peter's Basilica in Rome

 Access the interior of St. Peter's Basilica and do not miss any detail thanks to this complete guided tour.

-The Vatican has a lot to see and one of its must-sees is to know inside St. Peter's Basilica.
+The Vatican has a lot to see and one of its must-sees is to know the inside of St. Peter's Basilica.
 With this guided tour with access to the dome you can discover first hand everything that is inside with the explanations of an expert guide that will make you better understand the historical and artistic context of the largest Christian church in the world.

 In a small group you will tour the Basilica and see works such as Michelangelo's Pietà or Bernini's altar, until you reach the terrace of the dome, where you will have an exclusive view of the best panoramic view of St. Peter's Square, the Vatican and Rome in general.